Data Protection Impact Assessments

 What is a Data Protection Impact Assessment?

-‘Data protection by design and by default’ is an approach mandated by the GDPR.
+‘Data protection by design and by default’ is an approach mandated by the UK-GDPR.
 A Data Protection Impact Assessment (DPIA) is a key component of this.
 A DPIA is a process designed to help an organisation to identify and minimise the privacy and security risks that may arise when systems, services, procedures or policies are changed or introduced.
 A DPIA can also be used for research projects.

 The outcome of a DPIA should be a reduction in risk to the rights and freedoms of individuals whose personal data is to be processed and improved compliance with data protection legislation.
 In certain circumstances, it is a legal requirement to carry out a DPIA.
 Consideration of whether a DPIA is required is therefore an important stage in any project plan.

 Under the UK-GDPR, a DPIA is mandatory for certain types of processing, or any other processing that is likely to result in a high risk to individuals’ interests.
 The ICO has set out criteria here.

 Even where the risk to individuals is not judged to be high, DPIAs should be considered for any new projects, and policy or service changes, involving use of personal data.
 Some examples of when a DPIA might be appropriate include: migration of personal data from one system to another; using a new system or application, or an existing one in a different way to the past; adopting new technology that may be untried.
 There is a DPIA Screening Checklist [DOC 36KB] to assist.

 They should be considered at an early stage, where there is the greatest scope for addressing risks and influencing project design and implementation, such as when the business case is first drafted or research study being designed.

 DPIAs can be run alongside or be integrated with other project activities.

 - Assurance that we have followed the law and best practice.

 - Improved transparency.
 Makes it easier for people to understand how and why their personal data is being used.